-2. The first uncertainty arising in 1969 was the unduly long. prolongation of the transitional period; the effects of this are discussed throughout the Sixth General Report on the Activities of the Council of Association.
+2. The first uncertainty arising in 1969 was the unduly long prolongation of the transitional period; the effects of this are discussed throughout the Sixth General Report on the Activities of the Council of Association.
 The Association Committee, for example, was obliged to extend the transitional measures, originally scheduled to apply until 30 June, up to 31 December 1970.
-This extension of the time-limits laid down for the transitional period was due to the fact that the Yaoundé II Convention had not been ratified by some Member Since then events have taken a more favourable turn States. and the new Convention came into force on 1 January 1971 following the deposit of the instruments of ratification by the Netherlands and Italy.
+This extension of the time-limits laid down for the transitional period was due to the fact that the Yaoundé II Convention had not been ratified by some Member States.
+Since then events have taken a more favourable turn and the new Convention came into force on 1 January 1971 following the deposit of the instruments of ratification by the Netherlands and Italy.

-Rightly or wrongly these delays in ratification lent colour to the view among the AASM that some Parliaments of the Member States had ulterior motives and that their Governments were not in a position to fulfil, within a reasonable psychological effect of this uncertainty affected the climate of confidence in the association in 1969, although the transitional period actually had fewer adverse effects in terms of trade and finance than might have been feared, thanks to the timely measures taken by the Commission of the Communities and the Council of the Association.
+Rightly or wrongly these delays in ratification lent colour to the view among the AASM that some Parliaments of the Member States had ulterior motives and that their Governments were not in a position to fulfil, within a reasonable period, the commitments they had entered into $(^{1})$ .
+As the debates held by the Joint Committee in Libreville showed, the psychological effect of this uncertainty affected the climate of confidence in the Association in 1969, although the transitional period actually had fewer adverse effects in terms of trade and finance than might have been feared, thanks to the timely measures taken by the Commission of the Communities and the Council of the Association.

-3. These delays in the ratification of the Community's commitments are all the more alarming to the Associated States because they are occurring at a time when the AASM are in real need of reassurance about the future in view of the external threats bearing down on the association: the obvious hostility of the United States and the pressure it exerts on certain Member States are not without effect on the policy of the latter.
-Similarly the association has not been unaffected by the internal pressures in certain business circles within the Community whose sources of supply lie in countries other than the AASM.
+3. These delays in the ratification of the Community's commitments were all the more alarming to the Associated States because they occurred at a time when the AASM were in real need of reassurance about the future in view of the external threats bearing down on the Association: the obvious opposition of the United States and the pressure it exerts on certain Member States are not without effect on the policy of the latter.
+Similarly the Association has not been unaffected by the internal pressures in certain business circles within the Community whose sources of supply lie in countries other than the AASM.

 This spirit of opposition, which hung over the renewal of Yaoundé I, continues to lie heavy on the negotiations in GATT and UNCTAD.
 It is worth noting that the renewal of Yaoundé II was only secured at the price of certain concessions, i.e. a reduction in the preferences enjoyed by the AASM on Community markets.
-Despite the protests of the Associated African States the Six confirmed at the meeting of the Council of Association on 30 September that they would make reductions in the common customs tariff on a series of the ASSM, when the Convention came into force.
+Despite the protests of the Associated African States the Six confirmed at the meeting of the Council of Association on 30 September that they would make reductions in the common customs tariff on a series of tropical products, including three major export products of the AASM, when the Convention came into force.

-(1) Italy, for example, took three years to ratify Decision 67/491, adopted by the Council of the Communities on 27 July 1967 on the granting of temporary financial aid for the oleaginous products of the A.SM.
-As a result a Community decision of real importance in its effects on the acceleted States was held up until quite recently.
-4. These cuts in regional preferences on primary commodities enjoyed by the AASM will be made at a time when UNCTAD plans to introduce a system of generalized preferences on manufactures and semi-manufactures of all the developing countries during the course of 1971.
+4. These cuts in regional preferences on primary commodities enjoyed by the AASM are being made at a time when UNCTAD plans to introduce a system of generalized preferences on manufactures and semi-manufactures of all the developing countries during the course of 1971.
 This will therefore reduce the preferences also granted to the AASM on processed products, because the Community's offer is based on duty-free entry - up to certain limits - for all industrial products of the developing countries.